Blackpfoerd/ND-DS-Project1/README.md

 2) How many people are planning to work with Julia?
 3) And are people in data related jobs more likely to use Julia?

+# Project Method

+This project followed the CRISP-DM process.
+You can find the process steps and explanations embeeded within the Project1.ipynb file.

+# File Description

+In this

+P

 # Results <a name="results"></a>

 You can find the answers of the those questions [here](https://here.com)